sanju-nair/sanju-nair.github.io/java-download-service.md

 ---
 layout: default
-title: Java Download Service Case Study
+title: Modernizing Oracle Java Distribution
 ---

 [← Back to Portfolio](./)

-# 📌 Case Study: The Java Download Service
+# 📌 Case Study: "Java Download Service" - Modernizing Oracle Java Distribution

 **Role:** Principal Product Manager @ Oracle
 **Competencies:** Strategy, Discovery, Systems Thinking, Technical Execution

 ---

-## 1. The Challenge
+## The Challenge
 To accelerate adoption of the Java Management Service, I steered the product strategy to target **Developers**, recognizing they represented a far larger and more active user base than our traditional System Administrator persona.

 ### The Selection Process